Seraaron/agora/srd/Stress.md

 **At the end of the scene:** The stress comes back, and in the same ability it was in before.
 If you've acquired more stress since then, and the bar for that ability is now filled, then the returning stress can spill over into another related ability instead!

-#que This is process is effectively the same as using the [[Treat]] move outside of a conflict, except using Nurse instead of Medic.
+#question This is process is effectively the same as using the [[Treat]] move outside of a conflict, except using Nurse instead of Medic.

 ### The Core Stresses
 The stresses for the six core [[Abilities|abilities]] are called: **[[#Worry]]**, **[[#Burnout]]**, **[[#Confusion]]**, **[[#Shock]]**, **[[#Fatigue]]**, and **[[#Pain]]**.
 These names are just to help distinguish them from one another, and to prompt you to roleplay a certain way before you get remedied. *They also inform you about what the remedies might involve.*